16 Text Analysis 2

 16.1.2.1 Other References

-We have done frequency analysis to look at word usage and sentiment analysis to understand the emotional content of text.
+We have done frequency analysis to study word usage and sentiment analysis to study emotional tone.

-• What are key words or phrases most important to the text?
+• What words or phrases are most characteristic of a text?

-• How is a text similar or differnet from other texts?
+• How is one text similar to or different from other texts in the collection?

-One way is to compare a document with other documents is based on the relative rates of word usage across the documents.
+One way to compare a document with other documents is to examine the relative rates of word usage across them.

 • The other documents may be from a curated corpus, a general collection or group, or just a set of potentially similar works.